Carlyle House: Front yard

 At the time a regulation stipulated that no house would use a front yard to maximize the use of space.
 To solve the obstacle Carlyle bought 2 lots, lot 41 and lot 42, and it became the only house with a wide front yard in the area.
 At the time, Carlyle was a member of the board of trustees that regulated the use of the land in the city.

 Back yard

-In the 1700s the back yard was located in front of the river, but during the following decades the land was expanded filling the area with old boats and other materials, today is located in front of N. Lee Street and at two blocks of distance from the Potomac river.
+In the 1700s the backyard was located in front of the river, but during the following decades the land was expanded filling the area with old boats and other materials, today is located in front of N. Lee Street and at two blocks of distance from the Potomac river.

 History

 George Washington, a native Virginian who studied mathematics, trigonometry, and land surveying in Lower Church, prepared two maps of what later became the city of Alexandria.
 The first map was the "Plat of the Land" drawn in 1748: it was a copy of a prior map.

 When the lots for the new town of Alexandria were auctioned in July 1749, John Carlyle purchased the lots 41 and 42, situated between the Potomac River and the town's market square, ideal for his merchant business.